MaryamEmad2006/StructuralProgrammingCPP/README.md

 At the beginning, I included three libraries:

-iostream for input and output
+iostream for input and output.

-cstdlib for random number generation ctime to change the random number each time the program runs
+cstdlib for random number generation.

+ctime to change the random number each time the program runs.